Dimitris-Rovolas-01/feedback-sm-app/README.md

 ## Framer Motion

-Spice up this simple feedback by adding some component animations for flavor using Framer Motion as components load
+Spice up this simple feedback by adding some component animations for flavor using Framer Motion

 In the project directory, you can run:

 ### npm i framer-motion

-### import {motion, AnimatePresence } from 'framer-motion' to animate the mapping of Feedbackitem components within a FeedbackList component
+#### import {motion, AnimatePresence } from 'framer-motion' to animate the mapping of Feedbackitem components within a FeedbackList component

 ## React Icons